ibexa/documentation-developer/docs/api/php_api/php_api.md

 It's good practice to cover every exception you expect to happen.

-For example if you're using a command which takes the Content ID as a parameter, the ID may either not exist, or the referenced content item may not be visible to the user.
+For example if you're using a command which takes the content ID as a parameter, the ID may either not exist, or the referenced content item may not be visible to the user.

 Both cases should be covered with error messages: